HDI, MPI & Development Indicators

 Human Development & Poverty Indices

-A comprehensive study of human development measurement — HDI, MPI, GII, SDGs, and various poverty estimation methodologies used in India and globally, including their evolution, limitations, and policy implications.
+HDI, MPI, GII, SDGs, and poverty estimation methodologies used in India and globally — their construction, India-specific data, committee recommendations, and policy implications for exam preparation.

 Key Dates